 Since 2015, Steve has served as an international guest speaker for the Archaeological Institute of America’s lecture program.
 In 2018, he was appointed to the Cultural Heritage Advisory Panel for the Dublin City Council Culture Company.
-In 2019 Steve was appointed to the executive board of the Discovery Programme, the state centre for archaeology and innovation in Ireland.
+In 2019, he was appointed to the executive board of the Discovery Programme, the state centre for archaeology and innovation in Ireland.
 Also in 2019, he was appointed as a Research Associate of the Smithsonian Museum.

-Steve served as Vice-Chairperson of the Royal Irish Academy Committee for Archaeology from 2009 to 2014.
+Previously, Steve served as Vice-Chairperson of the Royal Irish Academy Committee for Archaeology from 2009 to 2014.
 From 2012 to 2015 he was the External Examiner in Applied Archaeology at Sligo Institute of Technology.
 In 2013, he was appointed to a European Commission DG Enterprise Project to review cultural heritage tourism across the European Union.
-Steve served as financial advisor to the WAC-6 (2009).
+He served as financial advisor to the WAC-6 (2009).

 Steve is an instructor for the Ireland-Birr Environmental Science field school, run in partnership with the Institute for Field Research.
 He co-founded two highly acclaimed community-based research and education projects, the Digging the Lost Town of Carrig Project and the Blackfriary Community Heritage and Archaeology Project and has presented academic and public talks on the projects in Ireland and internationally, including to the Smithsonian Museum and the Archaeological Institute of America.